 While in high school and then as a student at Kent State University, Ian participated in various movies by acting, filming and as a sound technician.
 Ian attended Kent State University studying Digital Media Production, focusing on sound.

 Ian had been a 6th grade camp counselor and a high school band ambassador for middle school students.
 Ian taught guitar and percussion to many Riverside students and returned to Band Camp each year to help teach the drum line.
 By being involved with younger students in these ways, he has had a lasting impact even after graduating from Riverside.

-The Ian Minnick Memorial Scholarship offers a $1000 renewable award to a graduating senior at Riverside High School who is pursuing a post-secondary education in music, digital media production, voice, dance, drama, photography or any other art form not mentioned, for a maximum of four years.
+The Ian Minnick Memorial Scholarship offers a $1,000 renewable award (for up to 4 years) to a graduating senior at Riverside High School who is pursuing a post-secondary education in music, digital media production, voice, dance, drama, photography or any other art form not mentioned.
 Applicants may attend a traditional two or four year college or university, but may also attend a technical, dance or art school or academy.

 These scholarships are to continue Ian’s Legacy by inspiring others to follow their passions and express themselves in the creative arts.